Princeton-CDH/startwords/content/issues/2/strangers-in-the-landscape/index.md

 The actual hard work comes in two parts.
 First, it requires a human hand to create the reference image JPEG for each style of script, and to ensure it has a consistent layout.
 Second, ther’'s a one-off upfront development cost to map the visuals to the data.
 We found that this early investment is well worth it when we get into the next section.

-{{< wrap class="sidenote" >}}
-For our project, we decided to put every character of the “Yemenite Square” Hebrew script into a single image file (i.e. as opposed to having dozens of image files, one for each character) and used a CSS technique called “image sprites” to separate each character when needed.
-For example, when we want to show the ‘Alef’ א character (top row, right-most column) we tell the code to “crop” the image at x=440px y=0px width=50px height=50px.
+*For our project, we decided to put every character of the “Yemenite Square” Hebrew script into a single image file (i.e. as opposed to having dozens of image files, one for each character) and used a CSS technique called “image sprites” to separate each character when needed.
+For example, when we want to show the ‘Alef’ א character (top row, right-most column) we tell the code to “crop” the image at x=440px y=0px width=50px height=50px.*
-{{</ wrap >}}

 {{< figure src="images/yemenite-square.jpg" alt="A chart showing individual cropped Hebrew characters in Yemenite Square script." caption="Visual Hebrew script reference for Yemenite Square." >}}
 {{< wrap class="txt-only" >}}